 A number of UK mobile phone networks offer a TV service using their Internet service.
 Here's a quick summary:

-• Vodafone - They've teamed up with Sky to offer an impressive lineup of channels including Sky One, Bravo, Paramount Comedy, Living TV, Discovery, Eurosport, MTV, History Channel, National Geographic and a stack more.
+• Vodafone - They've teamed up with Sky to offer an impressive lineup of channels including Sky One, Comedy Central, Discovery, Eurosport, MTV, History Channel, National Geographic and a stack more.
 Details at www.vodafone-i.co.uk/live/live_tv.html

 The services mentioned above are streamed to your mobile phone using the phone's Internet connection.
 Your phone network will almost certainly charge you for this service - either by getting you to subscribe, or charging you for the data you download in accordance with your data tariff.
 Check out the phone network's website for costs.